TimDemetriades/BankingSystem/README.md

-# BankingSystem
-Simple Banking System
+# Banking System
+This is a simple banking system made with Python.

+To use, simply run **BankingSystem.py**.